 If you have a sit with farm animals, give a brief description of what’s required and typically how long the sitters would need to spend performing these duties.
 Some house sitters won’t apply as they think it’s a lot of work.

 Top Housesitting Tips 4 – Location, location, location

-Tell us about any “perks” – such details might entice a sitter to choose your sit over others.
-For example, is a car available, do you have a cleaner/gardener, hot tub, special kitchen appliances, swimming pool, etc. And what will they require for maintenance.
+- Tell us about any “perks” – such details might entice a sitter to choose your sit over others.
+For example, how good is your Wi-Fi at home, is there a car available, do you have a cleaner/gardener, hot tub, special kitchen appliances, swimming pool, etc. And what will they require for maintenance.

 Top Housesitting Tips 5 – Communication is Extremely Important

 - Prompt responses to housesitters messages – Please reply to a sitter’s messages promptly.
 This is one of the pivotal top housesitting tips.
 A quick response will show sitters how serious and interested you are.
 You’ve gone to the effort to advertise your requirements searching for a great sitter so please take the next step and respond to our application.
 Don’t be afraid to tell us “we are not suitable, or you have chosen another sitter”.